fpcorso/litesurveys-wordpress-plugin/readme.txt

 2. The settings page within the WordPress plugin.

 == Changelog ==

+= 2.0.0 (November 6, 2024) =

+* Major rewrite of plugin to be standalone instead of requiring LiteSurveys service
+* Add ability to create and manage surveys directly in WordPress admin
+* Add support for multiple choice and open-ended questions
+* Add support for customizing survey timing and position

 = 1.0.3 (August 2, 2024) =
 * Minor copy tweaks